Emergent Pauli blocking in a weakly interacting Bose gas: Dynamics of single density mode

-Figure~\ref{fig:carpets_and_modes_a} shows the evolution of the density perturbation $\delta n(z,t) = n(z,t) - \langle n(z,t) \rangle_t$ for three separate quenches, where $\langle \cdot \rangle_t$ denotes the average over time.
-For each quench the system is prepared in a thermal state.
-By tuning the efficiency of the cooling we can adjust the temperature.
-We prepare one cold and two hot states, with the thermal energy scale of the hot ones close to twice the transverse energy gap.
-The density perturbation can be expressed as a sum of symmetric eigenmodes of the box trap $\delta n (z,t) = \sum_{j=1}^{\infty} \delta n_j(t) \cos \left( k_j z \right)$, where $\delta n_j (t)$ is the amplitude of the mode and $k_j = 2 \pi j /L$.
-Figure~\ref{fig:carpets_and_modes_b} shows the mode decomposition of the measured density perturbations.
-Only the five lowest modes are depicted, where effects of the finite resolution of our imaging apparatus are limited.
+The density perturbation can be expressed as a sum of cosine modes $\delta n (z,t) = \sum_{j=0}^{\infty} \delta n_j(t) \cos \left( k_j z \right)$, where $\delta n_j (t)$ is the amplitude of the mode and $k_j = 2 \pi j /L$.
+Figure~\ref{fig:carpets_and_modes_b} shows the mode decomposition of the measured density perturbations for the three realizations.
+Only the four lowest modes are depicted, whose measurement is not affected by the finite resolution of our imaging apparatus.
 In all three cases, the $j = 1$ density mode has a far greater population than any other mode, demonstrating that we indeed can address a single mode of the quasi-condensate with high accuracy.
-The small population of the higher modes can be attributed to small imperfections in the sinusoidal potential as well as the thermal state being a non-linear function of the potential, meaning even without imperfections one would slightly populate higher modes.
-The background $j=0$ mode exhibits weak oscillations with the same frequency as the $j=1$ mode, but with a $\pi$ phase-shift, indicating that the density perturbation extends slightly further than the central region of $80\,\mu\mathrm{m}$.
-This is due to the finite width of the experimentally realized walls, whereby the perturbation oscillates in a box with a slightly longer effective length.
+The small population of the higher modes occur naturally in the thermal state, although small imperfections in the imprinted cosine potential will add to said population.

+Figure~\ref{fig:carpets_and_modes_c} shows the evolution of the measured $j = 1$ density mode compared with GHD predictions~\cite{10.21468/SciPostPhys.8.3.041}.
+The temperature and transverse trapping frequency (determining the coupling strength of the bosons) used in the simulations are obtained using separate measurements.
+The theory is computed for a hard-walled box of length $L = 80$~{\textmu}m.
+Due to the finite width of the experimentally realized walls, the measured density mode evolves in a box that is effectively a little longer.
+We account for this by scaling the time axis of the simulations accordingly.
+For more details on the simulations, see Appendix~\ref{app:exp_methods}.